yashSrijan/nexmo-developer/_api/media.md

 ---
-title: API reference
+title: Media API Reference
 description: Reference guide for the Media API
 api: Media API
 ---

-# Media API Reference
+# API Reference

 The Media API allows you to manage media files associated with your account and its applications.
 Authorisation is done using a [JSON Web Token](/concepts/guides/authentication#json-web-tokens-jwt) (JWT) in the `Authorization` header or in a `jwt-token` URL parameter.